-- attachments that the person has established and maintained in New Zealand.
-See, for example, Case Q55, Case F138, Case J98, Case U17 (1999) 19 NZTC 9,174 and TRA 43/11. - 92.
-The above cases establish that some of the material factors to be considered when assessing whether a person has a durable association with a place of abode such that it can be regarded as their permanent place of abode are: - the nature and use of the dwelling and the person's connection with the dwelling; - the person's intentions; - family and social ties; - employment, business interests and economic ties; - personal property; and - any other factors that shed light on whether the place of abode is the person's permanent place of abode.
+(See, for example, Case Q55, Case F138, Case J98, and Case U17 (1999) 19 NZTC 9,174).

+- 60. The above cases establish that some of the material factors to be considered when assessing whether a person has a durable association with a place of abode, such that it can be regarded as a permanent place of abode for them, are: - the nature and use of the dwelling and the person's connection with the dwelling; - the person's intentions; - the person's family and social ties; - the person's employment, business interests and economic ties; - the person's personal property; and - any other factors that shed light on whether the place of abode is a permanent place of abode for the person.